Innixma/dex/README.md

 - Run dex_ddqn.py for DDQN
 - Run dex_a3c.py for ACER

 Currently, you will need to edit the code in these files to run the specific parameters you want.
+(WIP)

 Note: ACER here is not identical to the paper, and is my own implementation.

+Visualization is based on saliency.